eslint/eslint/docs/user-guide/getting-started.md

 **Note:** If you are coming from a version before 1.0.0 please see the [migration guide](migrating-to-1.0.0.md).

-After running `eslint --init`, you'll have a `.eslintrc.{js,yml,json}` file in your directory.
+After running `npm init @eslint/config`, you'll have a `.eslintrc.{js,yml,json}` file in your directory.
 In it, you'll see some rules configured like this:

 ```json
 {